American Association for Marriage and Family Therapy

 The MFP is one of the longest running behavioral health workforce development grants funded by the federal government – funding provided by the Substance Abuse and Mental Health Services Administration (SAMHSA).

 MFP Mission Achievement

-Advisory Committee members assist the MFP in achieving its objectives of expanding the delivery of culturally competent mental health and substance abuse services to undeserved minority populations, and increasing the number of doctoral level culturally competent Marriage and Family Therapists.
+Advisory Committee members assist the MFP in achieving its objectives.
+The MFP has thus far focused on expanding the delivery of culturally competent mental health and substance abuse services to undeserved minority populations, and increasing the number of doctoral level culturally competent Marriage and Family Therapists.

 Public Member Position

 Individuals applying for the Public Member position must be members of the wider public who have been and /or are currently recipients of mental health services and/or substance abuse treatment services.
 MFP Advisory Committee Public Members do not have to be professionally aligned with any behavioral health field.